CAOakleyII/validate-edr-agents/README.md

 ## Technical Decisions

-I decided to use NodeJs because along with matching the software constraints of Linux, MacOS and Wnidows, it handles non-blocking I/O very well and in a clean manner.
-This allows the ability to test multiple agents and activities efficiently with easy to maintain code.
+I decided to use NodeJs because along with matching the software constraints of Linux, MacOS and Windows, it handles non-blocking I/O very well and in a clean manner.
+This allows the ability to test multiple agents and required activities efficiently with easy to maintain code.

 Following the open-closed principle within S.O.L.I.D design, I decided to use a registry to maintain which activities we trigger from the EDR Agent.